 At this point, send your message out to a few close friends to review – don’t create your messages in a vacuum.
-Let a few creative/discerning friends talk through it with you for clarity, perspective and editing.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Let a few creative/discerning friends talk through it with you for clarity, perspective and editing.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 Use the feedback and you’re ready to go

 Done.
 Deliver the talk and ask a few friends for specific feedback on the delivery and clarity of the message.
 Over time, you’ll become great at both the preparation and delivery of messages in your youth ministry!

 Share how you prepare a talk in the comments!

 This post was written by Josh Griffin and Kurt Johnston and originally appeared as part of Simply Youth Ministry Today free newsletter.
 Subscribe to SYM Today right here.